raphaeling/my-hitboard/README.md

+# myhitboard - a listening history app

-[myhitboard](myhitboard.vercel.app) is a work-in-progress web application that gives you your own weekly top 10 last\.fm and Spotify streams with chart updates!
+[myhitboard](https://myhitboard.vercel.app) is a work-in-progress web application that gives you your own weekly top 10 last\.fm and Spotify streams with chart updates!

 ### Future/to-do features
  - A logo 🙊